progrmoiz/python-snippets/README.md

 - [listtree.py](listtree.py) Trace the entire class and all its object's attrs at and above self
 - [mapattrs.py](mapattrs.py) Map all attributes on or inherited by an instance to the instance or class from which they are inherited.
-- [title.py](title.py) The following snippet can be used to convert a string to title case.
-This is done using the title() method of the string class.
-- [list_comprehension.py](list_comprehension.py) List comprehension provides us with an elegant way of creating lists based on other lists.
-- [string_split.py](string_split.py) We can split a string into a list of substrings using the .split() method in the string class.

 ---